 - Development of bad sectors in the hard disk.

-- Bad network communications that lead to packet errors.
+- Bad network communications lead to packet errors.

 - Click on ‘Properties’.

 - Select the ‘Check’ option.
-This should be visible in the ‘Tools’ menu.
+This should appear in the ‘Tools’ menu.

-- A dialogue box will pop up.
-Select from the two given options.
-‘Automatically fix file system errors’ and ‘Scan for an attempt recovery of bad sectors’.
+- A dialog box will pop up.
+Select from the two options: ‘Automatically fix file system errors’ or ‘Scan for an attempted recovery of bad sectors’.

 - Click on ‘Start’ to begin the scan.

 - The scan will try to fix the CRC Errors.

 This method may not work in two instances: If there are too many errors or the error is too large to fix.
 In such cases, the scan may get stuck or take too much time.

 The system will prompt you with these messages: